sethhoward-dd/backstage/packages/catalog-client/api-report.md

     removeLocationById(id: string, options?: CatalogRequestOptions): Promise<void>;
     }

-// Warning: (ae-missing-release-tag) "CatalogEntitiesRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CatalogEntitiesRequest = {
     filter?: Record<string, string | string[]> | undefined;
     fields?: string[] | undefined;
 };

-// Warning: (ae-missing-release-tag) "CatalogListResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CatalogListResponse<T> = {
     items: T[];
 };

-// Warnings were encountered during analysis:
-//
-// src/CatalogClient.ts:40:26 - (ae-forgotten-export) The symbol "DiscoveryApi" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)